 Key Words.
 Authors should supply two or three key words or phrases (each containing up to three words) on the title page of typescripts.
 These will be used to compile subject indexes of published papers.
+Please see a recent copy of the British Journal of Nutrition for examples of approved keywords.

 Chemical Formulas.
-These should be written as far as

-possible on a single horizontal line.
-With inorganic substances, formulas may be used, particularly in the Experimental part, at the discretion of the Editors.
-With salts, it must be stated whether or not the anhydrous material is used, e.g. anhydrous $CuSO_4$, or which of the different crystalline forms is meant, e.g. $CuSO_4$, $5H_2O$, $CuSO_4$, H_2O .
+These should be written as far as possible on a single horizontal line.
+With inorganic substances, formulas may be used from first mention.
+With salts, it must be stated whether or not the anhydrous material is used, e.g. anhydrous CuSO4, or which of the different crystalline forms is meant, e.g. CuSO4.5H2O, CuSO4.H2O.

 Descriptions of Solutions, Compositions and Concentrations.
 Solutions of common acids, bases and salts should be defined in terms of molarity (M), e.g. 0·1 M-NaH2PO4.
-Compositions expressed as mass per unit mass (W/W) should have values expressed as ng, μg, mg, or g per kg; similarly for concentrations expressed as mass per unit volume (W/V), the denominator being the litre.
+Compositions expressed as mass per unit mass (w/w) should have values expressed as ng, μg, mg, or g per kg; similarly for concentrations expressed as mass per unit volume (w/v), the denominator being the litre.
 Concentrations or compositions should not be expressed on a percentage basis.
 The common measurements used in nutritional studies, e.g. digestibility, biological value and net protein utilization, should be expressed as decimals rather than percentages, so that amounts of available nutrients can be obtained from analytical results by direct multiplication.
 See Metric Units, Conversion Factors and Nomenclature in Nutritional and Food Sciences.
 London: The Royal Society, 1972 (para 8).